Blended Families + Estate Planning

 - They leave a proportion to their spouse/de-factor partner and the remainder to their children (or family members); or

-- They leave their entire estate to their own children of family members.
+- They leave their entire estate to their own children or family members.

 Legal Questions + Answers for Mix In Families

 The definition of a blended family is often different.
-Some families have a mixture of children together and with ex-partners, some families have children to ex-partners and no children together, and some families have one spouse/de facto that has children and the other spouse/de-facto does not.
+Some families have a mixture of children together and with ex-partners, some families have children with ex-partners and no children together, and some families have one spouse/de facto that has children and the other spouse/de facto does not.

 When deciding what your Estate Planning is going to be, the family dynamic is very important as to how the assets are held.
 Potential Part IV claims against an Estate (which we will not cover in this article) need to be considered, together with the individual needs of each family member when determining what proportion of your Estate should be gifted to whom.

-Sometimes it may be the case when there are some children to another relationship and some children to a current relationship, that extra thought needs to be given to what inheritances each child is likely to receive and what is fair and reasonable in the circumstances.
+Sometimes it may be the case when there are some children in another relationship and some children in a current relationship, that extra thought needs to be given to what inheritances each child is likely to receive and what is fair and reasonable in the circumstances.

 Mutual Will Agreements + Specific Documents